 Natural Resources Workforce Development Fellowship

 The Southwest Climate Adaptation Science Center (SW CASC) Natural Resources Workforce Development (NRWD) Fellowship was developed to provide graduate students with opportunities for training and practice in developing use-inspired and actionable science to inform natural resource management decisions.
 Each year, the fellowship will have a different science theme.
-For example, the science theme for the 2020-2021 NRWD Fellowship is: Endangered streams: building strong and authentic bridges between science and practice to understand impacts of future water flows on aquatic ecosystems.
+The science theme for the 2021-2022 NRWD Fellowship is: Endangered streams: building strong and authentic bridges between science and practice to understand impacts of future water flows on aquatic ecosystems.

 The fellowship is open to graduate students enrolled in research-based thesis or dissertation-granting programs at the seven SW CASC consortium institutions (see map below).
 One applicant from each institution will be selected to take part in each fellowship cohort.
-Fellows will work as a team to conduct research, and are required to attend monthly cohort teleconferences and two in-person meetings, submit a news item for the SW CASC website, and submit a written report of results and findings.
+Fellows will work as a team to conduct research, and are required to attend two one hour cohort teleconferences per month and two in-person meetings per year, submit a news item for the SW CASC website, and submit a written report of results and findings.
 Funding for successful applicants includes a stipend of $5,000, with an additional travel allowance of $1000 for each Fellows cohort meeting that occurs away from their home campus.